 The Student Awards, offered by our State and Territory Committees, are part of our NextGen program to support and encourage young people in studies, careers and volunteering in international agricultural research and development.
 The successful applicants will get to experience international agricultural research and development firsthand, complying of course, with DFAT travel advice for health and safety purposes.

-This year, our fourteen students, come from the Australian National University, the University of Canberra, Charles Darwin University, Griffith University, James Cook University, The University of Tasmania, the University of Melbourne, the University of Queensland and the University of Western Australia.
-They will be carrying out research across a diverse range of topics focused in Ethiopia, Fiji, India, Indonesia, Kenya, Pacific Islands, the Philippines, Solomon Islands, Thailand, Brazil and Zimbabwe.
+This year, our fifteen students, come from the Australian National University, the University of Canberra, Charles Darwin University, Charles Sturt University, Griffith University, James Cook University, The University of Tasmania, the University of Melbourne, the University of Queensland and the University of Western Australia.
+They will be carrying out research across a diverse range of topics focused in Cambodia, Ethiopia, Fiji, India, Indonesia, Laos, Kenya, Pacific Islands, the Philippines, Solomon Islands, Thailand, Brazil and Zimbabwe.

 Thank you once again to all the university supervisors and project leaders, at home and overseas, who make it possible for our awards to take place.

 We look forward to introducing our awardees individually and sharing their experiences.
 We wish them well in their studies.

 Harry Campbell-Ross, Australian National University

 Research: Assessing Smallholder Food System Resilience at a Community Scale

 Other Collaborating Institutions: University of the Philippines Los Banos (UPLB)